First look at continuous spin gravity: Time delay signatures: Gravitational Waves and Worldline Formalism

 Using the plane wave solution in \eqref{gw}, and integrating out the delta function in the interaction term \eqref{intgw}, we obtain the action for $\gamma^{\mu}$ in a GW background at leading order in $G_N$,

+This is equivalent to \eqref{freeworldline} with $\mathbf{g}_{\mn}$ replaced by the dynamical gravitational wave metric, but we have emphasized the flat-space perspective that we will later generalize to study CSPs.
 The repeated index $a$ sums over the two polarization states $+$ and $\times$, and the $\tau$-dependence of $\gamma$ and $\dot\gamma$ is suppressed.
 The resulting equation of motion (which we also refer to as the geodesic equation) is

 Varying the action with respect to the einbein gives the constraint

 Fixing the einbein to any non-zero constant, $e = \al \neq 0$, results in an $\al$-independent equation of motion (EOM) \eqref{gweom}, while the constraint equation \eqref{gweome} scales uniformly with $\al$.